szelingtan/tp/docs/UserGuide.md

 **Format:** `delLastVisit INDEX`

-* The index refers to the index number shown in the displayed patient list.
+* Deletes last visit record from the patient at the specified `INDEX` in the displayed patient list.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 *  `delLastVisit 1` deletes the last visit information of a patient.